 About Eastern Iowa Diaper Bank

-A collaboration between Eastern Iowa Health Center (EIHC) and YPN and our community partners.
+A collaboration between YPN (Young Parents Network) and Eastern Iowa Health Center (EIHC) and our community partners.

 WHAT IS THE DIAPER BANK

-Eastern Iowa Health Center (EIHC) and YPN serve children and families on a daily basis.
+YPN (Young Parents Network) and the Eastern Iowa Health Center (EIHC), and HACAP/WIC serve children and families on a daily basis.
 The majority of those served are low-income families and both organizations saw a common need: Diapers.
 So simple, yet so important.

 The Eastern Iowa Diaper Bank is a member of the National Diaper Bank Network (NDBN).
 The network is leading a national movement to safeguard one of the most basic needs of all babies and their families, access to clean, dry diapers.
 Access to clean diapers improves the physical, mental and economic well-being of babies, families, and communities.